Eliran-Turgeman/eliran-turgeman.github.io/content/posts/corals-api.md

 ## Conclusion

-In this article you built an API including all CRUD operations completely from scratch.
+In this article, you built an API including all CRUD operations completely from scratch.
 Now you can pick your own dataset and use cases and start implementing your own FastAPI from scratch.